 The total time needed for directly investing in stock is a lot more compared to that of a mutual fund.
 This is because a fund manager manages a mutual fund.

 However, for direct investment in the stock market, you have to do your research.
-Here, you have to find the best possible stock for investing yourself, and that requires a lot of study, time and efforts.
+Here, you have to find the best possible stock for investing yourself, and that requires a lot of studies, time, and efforts.

 9 Ease of investment